 Competitive Speech & Debate instances are intercollegiate tournament rounds.
 This concept accounts for both team competition (2-person policy debate teams) and individual events.
-Due to budgetary constraints, we revised down the goal to 400 competitive instances while switching to Competitive Impact, which will be the sole measurement for FY19.
-Competitive Impact for this year will become our new baseline for our current budget.
+Due to budgetary constraints, we revised down the goal to 400 competitive instances while switching to Competitive Impact, which was the sole measurement starting last year in FY19.
+Competitive Impact for this year will become the new baseline for our current budget.